Drug Sentencing Guidelines

 It is possible to get a judge to depart from the federal drug sentencing guidelines but it takes a defense lawyer who understands how the feds prosecute a case, how the federal sentencing guidelines will apply to your case, and the factors that could lead to a downward departure.

-Dedicated Dallas Drug Defense Attorneys
+Dedicated Dallas Drug Crime Attorneys

 At Crain Lewis Brogdon, LLP, our drug crimes defense lawyers have handled many drug crimes cases in state and federal courts throughout Texas.
 We understand the rules of discovery and how to suppress illegally-obtained evidence for all levels of drug charges.

 We most often see judges offering reduced sentences when the defendant has agreed to provide information that leads to others being identified and arrested.
 If you agree to "debrief" early in the case, when it's most helpful to the prosecution, it can be to your advantage, but it depends upon the actual facts of your case.
-We will discuss with you whether it's a good idea to cooperate with an investigation and to accept responsibility, or to fight the charges.
+We will discuss with you whether it's a good idea to cooperate with an investigation and to accept responsibility or to fight the charges.

 Contact a federal drug crime defense lawyer at our Dallas office by calling (214) 301-5007.
 We give you a free assessment and help you understand your legal options.